 Artist Jim Benning: My wife Karen read A Dirty Job by Christopher Moore and recommended it thinking I would like the story.
-This author has a sharp sense of wit and uses it well in a story of a man’s misadventure as he finds out he’s been to play the role of the Grim Reaper and represent death.
-Great fun
+This author has a sharp sense of wit and uses it well in a story of a man’s misadventure as he finds out he’s been given the role of the Grim Reaper and represents death.
+Great fun.

 Seen any good art exhibits lately?